JinuJoseph79/SecuritySpringBoot/README.md

 spring-boot-starter-web
 spring-boot-starter-data-jpa
 spring-boot-starter-security

+MS SQL Server database with 4 tables- users, roles, user_role and Employees.
+User table will have Id, name and password
+Roles table will have Id, name
+User_role is a join table of user_id and role_id.

 ## Features
 SecuritySrpingBoot application has 3 pages.
 The home page is access to all.
 The other 2 pages needs user authentication.
 The username and password is stored in users table in MS SQL server database.
 The password is encrypted with BCrypt.
+Users with roe USER can access Employee page and user with Role ADMIN can access HR page.
+Role based authorization helps to restrict access to certian pages to users of certain group.

 ## Deployment
 Generat jar and run the jar as java -jar security-0.1.0.jar.In Browser goto http://localhost:8080/ and the home page will be displayed.